Independence Day 2018 and 2019 in the United States

 |2019||4 Jul||Thu||Independence Day||National|

-This holiday is commonly called the Fourth of July in casual conversation, but Independence Day is its official name.
 It is common for most cities and towns in the United States to have fireworks displays on Independence Day.
-Although fireworks are illegal in many states, most communities tolerate private fireworks displays on this day.
+Although the purchase of fireworks is illegal in many states, most communities tolerate private fireworks displays on this day.
 Parades, fairs, carnivals, concerts, and ceremonies also take place during this holiday.

 Families frequently have reunions featuring barbecues and small fireworks displays.
 Families also enjoy playing sports on this public holiday like volleyball, softball, and horseshoes.
 Many people display flags on their lawns to honor the nation.